ology/techn.ology.net/blog/2021/02/21/us-inaugural-address-reading-level/index.markdown

 ![USIA-Kincaid.png](USIA-Kincaid.png)

 As we can see, the reading level has decreased steadily.
 And to some, this may seem like a sign of declining intelligence of our presidents.
-But to me, the general population does not read at the 30th grade level!
+But realistically, the general population does not read at the 30th grade level!
 Biden comes in at 6.02, with a level of comprehension for the common person.

+Here are the numbers:

     #  Chars Words Complex Sentences SylW   WpS   FOG Flesch Kincaid            Name
     1   8606  1429   20.15        24 1.68 59.54 31.88   4.37   27.44 1789-Washington
     2    785   135   21.48         4 1.65 33.75 22.09  32.83   17.06 1793-Washington
     3  13850  2318   19.33        37 1.67 62.65 32.79   1.75   28.58      1797-Adams